aws-samples/aws-modernization-with-datasaur/content/_index.ee.md

 ## Welcome

-**REMOVE:** foo foo By utilizing this template, you can create your workshops with little coding knowledge.
+**REMOVE:** By utilizing this template, you can create your workshops with little coding knowledge.
 These workshops use the Hugo Framework and the hugo-theme-learn submodules.
 By writing content using simple markdown code, Hugo creates the necessary HTML for you.
 Examples of code, files, and folders here can be modified, copied, pasted, and deleted as necessary.
 Block sections of instruction that should be removed will be explicitly marked with **REMOVE**.
 Other sections should be modified to reflect the workshop.
 For guidance on how to utilize the Hugo framework and markdown, please refer to the module titled "Hugo Framework And Markdown".
 That module can be removed once building the workshop is complete.

 This paragraph block can give the high level overview of the learning goals and use cases of what the workshop is trying to teach.